Former Topsham youth theater director sentenced for child sexual assault

 Liberman said any future allegations of sexual abuse or sexual assault will be fully investigated, and if the evidence supports it, prosecuted.

-Annie Stevens, one of Eichman’s defense attorneys, said the plea agreement came together over roughly the last month.
+Annie Stevens, one of Eichman’s defense attorneys, said the plea agreement came together over the last month.

 “Part of the Alford plea is the defendant is admitting that the state has enough evidence to likely convict him at a trial,” Stevens said.
 “We had reached a point where that seemed to be a reality, and Mr. Eichman didn’t want to put anyone through an unnecessary trial.”